Welcome to this important step along your child’s Faith Path!

 “I’m sorry for losing my temper with everyone earlier today.”

-FILL-IN-THE-BLANK PRAYERS: Use pre-written language to guide and focus prayer times such as the following starter lines:
+• FILL-IN-THE-BLANK PRAYERS: Use pre-written language to guide and focus prayer times such as these starter lines:

 “God, I love you because…”